FareedCodess/spell-checker/README.md

 # spell-checker
-The goal of this project is to develop a dictionary which is to be used in a spell checker.
+The goal of this project was to develop a dictionary that is to be used in a spell checker.
 The spell checker will help users identify and correct misspelled words by comparing input words against the dictionary.
-This project was part of data structures and algorithms course.
+This project was part of the data structures and algorithms course.